johndovern/ani-man/README.md

 If the shows directory has changed it will be treated as a new show and your show progress will be lost.
 I do not have any simple way around this and I do not consider this an issue.

-Any new shows will be automatically added with an automatically generated title.
+Any new shows will be added with an automatically generated title.

 ### Updating interactively
 If you wish to set the title yourself use the `-i, --interactive` flag.
 You should also use the `-d` flag and be sure to run ani-man in a terminal.